Skip to main content

 • Auto-sync to Barndoor — Barndoor’s defaults flow through automatically, typically within a minute of a catalog change.

 See Keeping Prices in Sync with Barndoor’s Catalog for the full story.
-You can change sync behavior on any row at any time from the Edit dialog, and the Import Defaults modal asks you to pick a sync behavior up front so all the rows in a single import share one default.
+You can change sync behavior on any row at any time from the Edit dialog.
+The Barndoor defaults tab’s import action bar lets you pick a sync behavior up front so all the rows in a single import share one default.

 Currently USD only.
 All input and output costs are entered and recorded in US dollars.
 Reporting also surfaces USD.

 Not directly — pricing is keyed on model name + scope, not request type.
-The simplest workaround is to expose distinct model aliases in Model Routes (for example gpt-4o-realtime vs gpt-4o-batch) and price each one independently.
+The simplest workaround is to expose distinct route names in Model Routes (for example gpt-4o-realtime vs gpt-4o-batch) and price each one independently.

 Multiply by 1,000.
 Barndoor stores costs as USD per million tokens; if your provider quotes $0.0025 per 1K input tokens, enter 2.50 as the input cost per million.

 You can pick.
-The Import Defaults modal lets you select individual models or use the per-provider checkbox to select an entire vendor’s catalog.
-The footer shows the live count of selected rows.
+On the Barndoor defaults tab, tick individual rows or filter by Catalog and use the header checkbox to select an entire vendor’s catalog.
+The action bar at the top shows the live count of selected rows.

 Need Help?